ant-design/ant-design-pro-site/docs/new-page.en-US.md

 See the introduction in [Router and Nav](/docs/router-and-nav) for more details on routing.

-## Third, add model,service
+### Three, add model, service

-After the layout and routes are configured, go back to the newly created `NewPage.ts` and start writing business codes!
-If you need to use the data flow in [dva](https://github.com/dvajs/dva/), you also need to set the corresponding model and service in `src/models` and `src/services`.
-Refer to the writing of the built-in page of the scaffold for details.
+After the layout and routing are configured, go back to the newly created `NewPage.js`, and you can start writing business code!

+> If you need to use the data stream in [dva](https://github.com/dvajs/dva/), you also need to create the corresponding model and service in `src/models` `src/services`, which can be specific Refer to the writing of the built-in scaffolding page.
+However, we recommend using a lightweight data stream to manage data and using the openAPI plugin to generate serves.